 values in the Tap Delay subfield, when present, correspond to the strongest taps and are unsigned integers,

 in increments of Tc, starting from 0.
+Selection of which taps are strongest is implementation dependent.
 Each channel tap is reported as an in-phase and quadrature component